code

 Auth0 is a robust and widely adopted Identity Provider (IDP) solution, streamlining secure authentication and authorization for applications.
 However, as with any complex system, potential misconfigurations can arise, leading to security vulnerabilities.
 In this article, we explored a specific scenario where a misconfiguration in an application utilizing Auth0 IDP allowed for a critical circumvent of the registration restriction.

-By leveraging the this API and obtaining the necessary parameters, it was possible to bypass the disabled registration and create a new user, even when the system was designed to prevent public registration.
-The flaw in the implementation was addressed through the Disable Sign-Ups feature, a mitigation method that prevents unauthorized user creation via the API.
+By using this API and the required parameters, attackers could bypass the disabled registration and create new users, even when public sign-ups were blocked.
+Enabling the “Disable Sign-Ups” feature mitigates this flaw and prevents unauthorized user creation via the API.

 Organizations should prioritize cyber security risk assessments and penetration tests to mitigate risks in it’s deployments, which have become increasingly popular among companies developing SaaS products.
 Clear Gate, a trusted cybersecurity provider, offers in-depth manual penetration tests to help organizations strengthen their Auth0 security and protect valuable data from potential threats.